 Another common way to settle a case is by accepting a payout from the defendant’s insurance company.
 Many grocery stores, from small bodegas to large supermarkets, are protected by liability insurance.
 When someone is injured, their insurance company may attempt to handle the case by paying the victim for their injuries.
 These settlements are often too low to cover your needs, since they may only cover a portion of your medical expenses and lost wages.
 Insurance policies generally do not cover pain and suffering damages, either, which means that you could miss a large portion of the damages you are entitled to if you accept an insurance settlement.

 Talk to an attorney to understand the options you have for financial compensation.
 In many cases, it is best to take your case to trial to get the compensation you need, since a judge and jury can order the defendant to pay the full value of your case.
 Accepting a settlement will block your ability to continue your case in court, and you will be unable to take your case back to court if you are dissatisfied with the damages you received in a settlement.

 Talk to Our Philadelphia Slip and Fall Lawyers for Help with Your Case

 To understand what your case is worth and how to maximize the financial compensation you can receive for your injuries, talk to a Philadelphia personal injury lawyer at The Reiff Law Firm today.
-Our attorneys have decades of experience representing victims of slip and falls in supermarkets and other retail stores.
+Our slip and fall attorneys have decades of experience representing victims of slip and falls in supermarkets and other retail stores.
 For guidance on your case and how much your case should be worth, call our law offices today to schedule a free legal consultation.
-Our number is (215) 246-9000.
+Our number is (215) 709-6940.